What’s New in 2026

 - Licensed real estate salespeople and brokers whose compensation is primarily from commissions.

 Employers must carry workers’ compensation insurance covering all employees.
-Those that fail to obtain coverage will be fined between $1,000 and $10,000.
+Those who fail to obtain coverage or knowingly take steps to avoid payment will be fined between $1,000 and $10,000.
 In some cases, corporate officers can be personally liable, as can the company.
 Repeated violations can even result in imprisonment for up to 1 year.

 Covered employees can access benefits, including medical, disability, and vocational rehabilitation benefits.

-To claim workers’ compensation, employees must complete and mail a hard copy of form OWC-7: Employee’s Notice of Accidental Injury or Occupational Disease to the DC Office of Workers’ Compensation (OWC) within 30 days of the injury or diagnosis of the occupational illness.
+To claim workers’ compensation, employees must complete and mail form OWC-7: Employee’s Notice of Accidental Injury or Occupational Disease to the DC Office of Workers’ Compensation (OWC) within 30 days of the injury or diagnosis of the occupational illness.
 They must also send a copy to their employer.
-The employee must file form OWC-7A: Employee’s Claim Application to start the claim process.
+The employee must file form OWC-7A: Employee’s Claim Application within 1 year after injury or death to start the claim process.
+Both forms can now be filled out and submitted online.

-Employers have 10 days after becoming aware of an occupational injury or disease to file form OWC-7: Employer’s First Report of Injury or Occupational Disease.
+Employers have 10 days after becoming aware of an occupational injury or disease to file form OWC-8: Employer’s First Report of Injury or Occupational Disease.
+Failure to file this form may result in a penalty of up to $1,000.

 If an employee disputes a workers’ compensation decision, they can: